WwZzz/easyFL/README.md

 * `drop` controls the dropout of clients after being selected in each communication round according to distribution Beta(drop,1).
 The larger this term is, the more possible for clients to drop.

+* `num_threads` is the number of threads in the clients computing session that aims to accelarate the training process.

 Additional hyper-parameters for particular federated algorithms:
 * `mu` is the parameter for FedProx.
 * `alpha` is the parameter for FedFV.